kaze-droid/SG-Education-Analysis/README.md

 File structure:
 - datasets_cleaned => contains the cleaned csv files
 - datasets_src => contains the csv files for all the original uncleaned datasets
-- datasets.zip => contains the backup zip file for the datasets (incase datasets_src gets compromised)
+- datasets.zip => contains the backup zip file for the datasets
 - clean.ipynb => to clean the data from datasets_stc
 - main.ipynb => where all the code will be
 - README.md => contains all the source for the datasets